VALDOM-PROJET-TRANSVERSE-2020/sanou-ghomsi-project/README.md

-This project is aims to industrialize a Kaggle notebook from scratch.
+## This project aims to industrialize a Kaggle notebook from scratch.

-A machine learning python notebook with training done with Tensorflow/Keras package is processed, the model is saved and used in an API that can be requested to perform ML predictions
+### A machine learning python notebook with training done with Tensorflow/Keras package is processed.
+The model is saved and used in an API that can be requested to perform ML predictions

 ## This project includes following steps:
 #### 1. Find a notebook corresponding to the criteria requested on Kaggle